baconjs/baconjs.github.io/content/tutorials/1_Registration_Form.md

 })
 ```

 Try it!
-Now the button gets immediately disabled and will enabled once you type something to both the text fields.
+Now the button gets immediately disabled and will be enabled once you type something in both of the text fields.
 Mission accomplished!

 But we can do better.